chhsdata/dataplaybook/3_communicate.md

   * There are a number of “**Data Showcase Teams**” across the agency.
 They organize events to build a shared understanding of data, celebrate successes and failures, and lear from each other’s projects.
   * Your department or program may have an **established visual and brand style** that provides credibility to your data analysis, thus increasing its chances of publication.
 These styles standardize color themes, fonts, and citation formats across agency publications.
   * A repository of **CHHS data assets** is currently underway to streamline creation, maintenance, and sharing of each department’s resources.
-Contribute your data here.

 <!-- Pagination -->
 <div class="pagination">